the-scouts/por/sphinx_source/chapter-4.rst

        * appoint (or re-appoint) any District Presidents or Vice Presidents (see Appointment Process: Table 2).

-f. **The District Executive Committee** :sup:`sv`
+f. **The District Executive Committee**\ :sv:`#`

    i.
 The Executive Committee exists to support the District Commissioner in meeting the responsibilities of their appointment.

    ii.
-Members of the District Executive Committee must act collectively as charity Trustees of the Scout District, and in the best interests of its members to: :sup:`sv`
+Members of the District Executive Committee must act collectively as charity Trustees of the Scout District, and in the best interests of its members to:\ :sv:`#`

        * Comply with the Policy, Organisation and Rules of The Scout Association.
        * Protect and maintain any property and equipment owned by and/or used by the District.